 Audio for this feature is no longer available.
 The album was released on May 4, 2010.

-Broken Social Scene returns with a leaner core of musicians on its latest album, Forgiveness Rock Record.
+Broken Social Scene returns with a leaner core of musicians on its latest album,

 Broken Social Scene returns with a leaner core of musicians on its latest album, Forgiveness Rock Record.
 Dave Gillespie